KitKatAnalytics/PortfolioProjects/R/Diabetes Prediction/README.md

 Above is a machine learning project that aimed to predict Diabetes in women, a condition far too prevalent in society.
-It begins with an intial data cleaning process to fix issues in the data, and then a thorough exploration into aspects of the data.
-It culminated in an examination of important parameters for diabetes diagnosis prediction, as well as the formulation of two models, one a generalised linear model, and the other implementing K-Nearest neighbours, to predict diabetes frequency ina training set.
+It begins with an initial data cleaning process to fix issues in the data, and then a thorough exploration into aspects of the data.
+It culminated in an examination of important parameters for diabetes diagnosis prediction, as well as the formulation of two models, one a generalised linear model, and the other implementing K-Nearest neighbours, to predict diabetes frequency in a training set.
 The highest accuracy achieved was 83%, a great level considering the baseline accuracy of 68%

 Interesting Insights: